Demas Craw & Pierpont Hamilton

 In Port Lyautey, Major Hamilton was taken to the headquarters of Colonel Charles Petit, the local French Commander.
 Petit received the American with mixed emotions while expressing his own sincere regret at the death of Colonel Craw.
 Hamilton, determined to push his advantage, presented the letter from General Truscott requesting a cessation of hostilities.
 Colonel Petit responded by advising Hamilton that, though he was not eager to fight with the Americans, he did not have the authority to issue a "cease-fire" order.
 He further stated that, without permission from his own commanders, he was obligated to continue leading the resistance in his sector.
 He did agree to pass on General Truscott's message to his own commander, Major General Mathenet at Mekness, sixty miles inland.

 Colonel Petit further refused Hamilton's request that he and Private Correy be allowed to return to their own front lines.
-This may have been motivated in large part by a desire avoid word reaching the American forces that the French near Port Lyautey had fired on, and killed, an American officer under a flag of truce.
+This may have been motivated in large part by a desire to avoid word reaching the American forces that the French near Port Lyautey had fired on, and killed, an American officer under a flag of truce.
 Such news, in addition to reflecting poorly on the Colonel's own honor, would certainly inflame the Americans and motivate extreme efforts at vengeance.
 Hamilton and Correy were instead held informally as prisoners of war.
 They were assigned quarters and placed under constant guard.
-They were further denied any communications with their own forces, and separated from all other American prisoners.
+They were further denied any communications with their own forces and separated from all other American prisoners.

 Over the next 48 hours, American forces continued to move inland while the French forces continued their resistance to the invasion.
 Men on both sides died while the French tried to determine where their loyalties should lay.
 In the end, the fates would turn so many unusual directions that it became a story beyond the imagination of the most creative writer of fiction.